 Network with International Leaders in the Stroke Field: Attend ISC and discuss your findings with stroke research and practice experts from around the globe.
-Almost 3,800 cerebrovascular experts from nearly 60 countries attend the International Stroke Conference.
+More than 4,000 cerebrovascular experts from 60 countries attend the International Stroke Conference.

-International Impact: Media coverage from around the world resulted in more than 1.4 billion media impressions from nearly 1,500 stories for ISC 2013.
+International Impact: Media coverage from around the world resulted in almost 1 billion media impressions from more than 1,600 stories for ISC 2014.
 Impressions from major media outlets included the Associated Press, CBS News, ABC News, Good Morning America, Fox News, The Telegraph, Washington Post, USA Today, LA Times, HealthDay, Cardiology Today, and many more.
 Social media activities during ISC 2013, including live tweeting on Twitter during the three news conferences, resulted in a total of 1,309 Tweets and 7.4 million impressions.
 So your research could have global impact.

 Virtual Reach: The ISC virtual reach through the AHA/ASA Web site, e-mails, YouTube, Facebook and Twitter activity reached more than 90,000 people daily.